On Recovery Guarantees for One-Bit Compressed Sensing on Manifolds: Main Results

 \begin{theorem} Assume $\M \subset \R^D$ is a compact $d$-dimensional Riemannian manifold with $d$-dimensional volume $\Vol(\M)$ where $d \ge 1$.
 Then one can replace $w(\M)$ in above theorem by

 where $C,c > 0$ are absolute constants. \end{theorem}

 \begin{proof} See Appendix~\ref{ProofRieman}. \end{proof}

 \begin{remark} Note that in our setting $\M \subset \St^{D-1}$ implies that $\diam(\M) \le 2$ and $\reach(\M) \le 1$.
 As we will see the Gaussian width of the GMRA approximation to $\M$ is also bounded in terms of $w(\M)$.
-This additional width bound is crucial to the proof of \Cref{GeneralApproximation} as the complexity of the GMRA approximation to $\M$ also matters whenever one attempts to approximate an $\x \in \M$ using only the available GMRA approximation to $\M$.
+This additional width bound is crucial to the proof of Theorem \ref{GeneralApproximation} as the complexity of the GMRA approximation to $\M$ also matters whenever one attempts to approximate an $\x \in \M$ using only the available GMRA approximation to $\M$.
 See, e.g., Lemmas~\ref{BoundOfGaussianWidth},~\ref{BoundOfGaussianWidthFine}~and~\ref{RiemannianGWidthBound} below for upper bounds on the Gaussian widths of GMRA approximations to manifolds $\M \subset \St^{D-1}$ in various settings. \end{remark}

-\paragraph{} Finally, we point out that \Cref{GeneralApproximation} assumes access to a GMRA approximation to $\M \subset \St^{D-1}$ which satisfies all of the axioms listed in \Cref{GMRA}.
-Following the work of Maggioni, Minsker, and Strawn \cite{Maggioni2016}, however, one can also ask whether a similar result will still hold if the GMRA approximation one has access to has been learned by randomly sampling points from $\M$ without the assumptions of \Cref{GMRA} being guaranteed a priori.
-Indeed, such a setting is generally more realistic .
-In fact it turns out that a version of \Cref{GeneralApproximation} still holds for such empirical GMRA approximations under suitable conditions; see \Cref{ApproximationTheorem2} .
-We refer the interested reader to \Cref{EmpiricalGMRA} and \Cref{EmpiricalGMRAproof} for additional details and discussion regarding the use of such empirically learned GMRA approximations.
+\paragraph{} Finally, we point out that Theorem \ref{GeneralApproximation} assumes access to a GMRA approximation to $\M \subset \St^{D-1}$ which satisfies all of the axioms listed in Definition \ref{GMRA}.
+Following the work of Maggioni, Minsker, and Strawn \cite{Maggioni2016}, however, one can also ask whether a similar result will still hold if the GMRA approximation one has access to has been learned by randomly sampling points from $\M$ without the assumptions of Definition \ref{GMRA} being guaranteed a priori.
+Indeed, such a setting is generally more realistic.
+In fact it turns out that a version of Theorem \ref{GeneralApproximation} still holds for such empirical GMRA approximations under suitable conditions; see Theorem \ref{ApproximationTheorem2}.
+We refer the interested reader to Appendix \ref{EmpiricalGMRA} and Appendix \ref{EmpiricalGMRAproof} for additional details and discussion regarding the use of such empirically learned GMRA approximations.